We made this open-source tool to secure our most sensitive Apache Cassandra database and now you can use it too.

 - Risk management is an essential part of security management.

-As a startup company, some of our security controls rely on manual policies and processes.
+As a startup company, some of our our security controls controls rely on manual policies and processes.
 As our R&D team at Intezer grew, it became harder to follow manual security procedures, which presented new unnecessary risks.
 We decided to produce more automated and robust security controls on our Apache Cassandra database through risk management.

 Requirements for Our Open-Source Access Control Tool